nanocurrency/nano-docs/docs/commands/command-line-interface.md

 ### --rebuild_database
 _version 21.0+_
 Rebuild LMDB database with `--vacuum` for best compaction.
 Requires approximately `data.ldb size * 2` free space on disk.

+### --rpcconfig key=value
+_version 22.0+_
+_Valid for both nano_node and nano_wallet processes_
+Pass RPC configuration values.
+This takes precedence over any values in the configuration file.
+This option can be repeated multiple times.

 ### --snapshot
 Compact database and create snapshot, functions similar to vacuum but does not replace the existing database.
 Optional `--unchecked_clear`, `--clear_send_ids`, `--online_weight_clear`, `--peer_clear`.